nuxt/nuxt/docs/3.api/4.commands/module.md

 -------------------------|-----------------|------------------
 `QUERY` | - | The name of the module to search for.

-The command searchs for Nuxt modules matching your query, compatible with your current Nuxt version installed.
+The command searches for Nuxt modules matching your query that are compatible with your Nuxt version.

 **Example:**